Enderboy2/3D-MRI-Tumor-Segmentation/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)

 <!-- Replace the path below with your actual screenshot after running the notebook -->
+## Actual 3d of tumour vs predicted 3d of tumour
 ![Prediction Example 3D](assets/3D.png)
-*actual 3d of tumour vs predicted 3d of tumour*
+## MIP of prediction
 ![Prediction Example MIP](assets/MIP.png)
-*MIP of prediction*

 ---

 ## What this is